nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

 - An information source creates a **sequence of messages**

-   - e.g. like throwing a coin or a dice several times in a row
+   - e.g. like throwing a coin or a die several times in a row

 ### Discrete memoryless source